Last Updated: 10/23/23 | October 23rd, 2023

 The motorcycles are KTM 690R and Husqvarna 701 dual sport bikes, and all guides are really experienced with riding through Iceland’s highlands.
 Some trips use sleeping bags in mountain huts for accommodations (and include all the meals), while others include hotel stays with breakfast.

-From challenging multiday hikes through some of the most scenic landscapes you’ll ever see, to gently exploring a glacier lagoon by boat or visiting puffin colonies, to wandering the streets of the quirky capital of Reykjavik, there’s an Icelandic tour company for you!
+From challenging multi-day hikes through some of the most scenic landscapes you’ll ever see, to gently exploring a glacier lagoon by boat or visiting puffin colonies, to wandering the streets of the quirky capital of Reykjavik, there’s an Icelandic tour company for you!

 Get the In-Depth Budget Guide to Iceland!

 Want to plan the perfect trip to Iceland?
-Check out my comprehensive guide to Iceland written for budget travelers like yourself!
-It cuts out the fluff found in other guides and gets straight to the practical information you need to travel and save money in one of the most beautiful and exciting destinations in the world.
-You’ll find suggested itineraries, tips, budgets, ways to save money, on and off the beaten path things to see and do, and my favorite non-touristy restaurants, markets, and bars, and much more!!
-Click here to learn more and get started.
+Check out my comprehensive guide to Iceland written for budget travelers like you!
+It cuts out the fluff found in other guides and gets straight to the practical information you need.
+You’ll find suggested itineraries, tips, budgets, ways to save money, on and off the beaten path things to see and do, and my favorite non-touristy restaurants, markets, bars, transportation tips, and much more!
+Click here to learn more and get your copy today.

 Book Your Trip to Iceland: Logistical Tips and Tricks

 Use Skyscanner to find a cheap flight.
 It’s my favorite search engine because it searches websites and airlines around the globe so you always know no stone is left unturned.